hello-robot/stretch_ros2/stretch_simulation/README_DOCKER.md

 ## Prerequisites

-- Ubuntu 22.04 (or compatible Linux distribution)
+Note: This tutorial was written for Ubuntu 22.04 (or compatible Linux distribution).
+It is possible to run this Dockerfile on Windows or MacOS, however, this tutorial does not cover enabling hardware acceleration for those platforms.

 - Nvidia GPU with recent drivers installed
 - Docker installed on your system
 - Minimum 16GB RAM (32GB recommended)